actiquest-dev/actiquest.github.io/tokenomics/actitoken.md

 ### 1.1.
 Mission and Vision

-Membria's mission is to build a decentralized, self-sustaining, and permanent knowledge base - a 'Wikipedia for Small Language Models (SLMs).
-It brings GPT 4.x IQ level to any local tiny AI model.
-The goal of this tokenomic model is to construct a sustainable economy that incentivizes the creation of high-quality knowledge, rewards network participants, and ensures the long-term value growth of the ecosystem.
+Membria's mission is to build a decentralized and permanent knowledge base—a 'Wikipedia for Small Language Models' (SLMs)—that elevates any local AI to a GPT-4 level of intelligence.
+Our platform enables users to run Hugging Face models on-device, build autonomous agents to automate complex workflows, from productivity tasks to in-depth research, and instantly augment their models with new skills through our 'SkillForge' technology.
+This provides a hyper-personalized AI experience, underpinned by a sustainable token economy that incentivizes the creation of high-quality knowledge, rewards network participants, and ensures the long-term value growth of the entire ecosystem.

 ### 1.2.
 Key Ecosystem Participants